-1.3.1 EULA
+1.4.1 EULA

-After the first start-up of the device, a dialog with the text EULA (End User License Agreement) will be displayed.
+After the first start-up of the device, Z70 v2 will display a dialog with the text EULA (End User License Agreement).

 The legal conditions of use described in EULA must be accepted by the end user before using the screen, so during the installation must be postponed.
 Once postponed, the EULA dialog will be displayed again after two hours or after a power failure.